 Low testosterone levels in women associated with double the risk of cardiac events

-A Monash University study has challenged the view that testosterone is bad for women’s hearts, showing that for women aged over 70, having low testosterone levels actually doubles the risk of a cardiac event.
+A study led by Women’s Health Research Program leader Prof Susan Davis has challenged the traditional view that testosterone is bad for women’s hearts, showing that for women aged over 70, having low testosterone levels actually doubles the risk of a cardiac event.

-Using data captured in the longitudinal ASPREE (ASPirin in Reducing Events in the Elderly) randomised trial, this study, led by Susan Davis, Professor of women’s health in the Monash School of Public Health and Preventive Medicine, measured blood testosterone, DHEA and oestrogen concentrations in women over 70 with no prior CVD events.
+Using data captured in the landmark ASPREE (ASPirin in Reducing Events in the Elderly) randomised trial, this study measured the concentrations of three sex hormones (oestrogen, DHEA and testosterone) in women over 70 with no prior CVD events.
 Women who had low blood testosterone and DHEA concentrations but not low estrogen, had twice the risk of a cardiovascular event than women with higher testosterone blood levels.